 * ValuesDissonance: As a result of the sex parasites, men start making out with other men and women start making out with other women.
 Given that it's set in the more conservative 1970s[[note]]Remember, the "sexual revolution" of the 1960s didn't exactly filter through to most layers of society immediately[[/note]], this was ''probably'' intended to be seen as people losing all rational inhibitions.
 Nowadays, putting homosexuality on the same level as incest or pedophilia would be incredibly insulting.

-* AwesomeMusic: The second disc of Shivers II doubles as an audio CD, containing 5 songs from the game's fictional band, Trip Cyclone.
+* AwesomeMusic: The 5 songs from the sequel's fictional band, Trip Cyclone.

 * NightmareFuel: The entire game - surprisingly effective for a point-and-click adventure rather than more traditional action-oriented SurvivalHorror.
 The realisation of what you're about to find in the hollow lion [[spoiler:(it's Merrick's body)]] as you stand directly in front of it reading the final diary entry is a good example; as is the music, particularly the track which incorporates a woman's anguished screams and her repeated cries of "Help me!" into the score.